smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/02-Package-installation/README.md

 💡 __Thanks to the `setup.py` file, `pip` knows to install the dependencies of the package listed in the `requirements.txt` file__

+💡 __Once `mlproject` is installed using the `-e` flag on your machine, you do not need to reinstall it in order to for the changes in the code to be effective.
+The only case where you need to reinstall `mlproject` is if you create new scripts.
+Whenever you create a new script, it needs to be linked to by the virtual env.
+In this case, you need to `pip install -e .` again.__

 ## Project as a package

 Your mlproject is now a package, just like `pandas` or `sklearn`.

-Go anywhere you want in your machine and run inside either an `ipython` or a `python` interpreter, or user a notebook, and run:
+Go anywhere you want in your machine and run inside either an `ipython` or a `python` interpreter, or use a notebook, and run:

 ```python
 import mlproject